- What Happens When Life Insurance Benefits Go Unpaid

 Damron and others say the change was probably out of concerns of potential misuse or fraud, although they hope the SSA will change its mind and make an exemption for legitimate uses—such as insurance companies keeping track of policyholders.
 Even if this database is not available, Damron says the legislation would require companies to keep track of life insurance policies by using whatever methods they use to monitor their annuities.
 He introduced a version of the NCOIL legislation in Kentucky and expects it to become law.

 “The insurance companies are going to have to come up with something to run their in-force annuities by and we all know that’s going to happen and so that’s why the language is flexible enough.
 If they have another form of data that they’re using to run these matches they have to use that for their in-force life insurance as well,” Damron says.
-“Some of the insurance companies have told me that they have developed their own databases that they use in the annuity process that are equal to or better than the Death Master File.”
+“Some of the insurance companies have told me that they have developed their own databases that they use in the annuity process that is equal to or better than the Death Master File.”

 The American Council of Life Insurers, an industry trade group, says its members are still reviewing the NCOIL proposal but otherwise had no response.